ShaneMcC/AoCBench/README.md

 workdir: "/code/%day%"

 ### [%] Before benchmarking, command to run once to build a given day if needed.
-### This runs once in a separate container instance than the regular code runs.
+### This runs once and may be in a separate container instance than the regular
+### code runs.
 ### This will always be run at least once before the cmd for the day is run.
 ### Default: none
 runonce: "/code/docker/build.sh %day%"

 ### [%] When running image, command to run before the benchmarking occurs.
-### This runs once in the same container instance as the regular code runs and gets run every time the code is run
+### This runs once in the same container instance as the regular code runs and gets run (once) for every time that container
+### is used for a given day.
 ### This should not be used for slow/time-consuming jobs such as compiling, and is mostly tweaking the environment if needed
 ### Default: none
 # prerun: "/code/docker/enableJit.sh"